OPCFoundation/UA-.NETStandard/README.md

 3. Hit `F5` to build and execute the sample.

 ## How to build and run the console samples on Windows, Linux and iOS
-This section describes how to run the and **NetCoreConsoleServer** sample application.
+This section describes how to run the and **NetCoreReferenceServer** sample application.

 Please follow instructions in this [article](https://aka.ms/dotnetcoregs) to setup the dotnet command line environment for your platform.
 As of today .Net Standard 2.0 is required.